-Where to surf, swim, and wander on the coast near Todos Santos and Pescadero in Baja California Sur.
+The best beaches to surf, swim, and explore near Todos Santos and Pescadero in Baja California Sur.

 We spent most of our beach time surfing the little point break at this Pescadero beach and, though it could get a little crowded in the afternoon, it was still a damn fine time.
 The paddle-out is nice and easy — just catch the current close to the rocks and let it take you straight outside.
 We rented boards from Mario's Surf School.

 Take an unmarked dirt road through the desert, and suddenly you're in a forest of palms that leads to a secluded beach surrounded by steep cliffs.
 The surf was pretty gnarly and swimming looked treacherous when we visited, but apparently the water is swimmable at times.
 Regardless, it's a magical spot and absolutely worth a visit.
 Bring water and beers.
 Here's a map.

 This long beach has deep, pillowy sand and — despite the fact that its lined with houses and few hotels — still manages to feel somewhat deserted.
 It's great when you just want to chill away from the crowds.
 You can definitely surf at Pescadero, but we never did — we were having way too much fun at Cerritos.
 (Playa Pescadero is also home to Rancho Pescadero, a hotel popular with a certain type of traveler is located.
 We visited and it seemed okay, but seemed a bit run-down and lacked the warm vibes we usually seek out.
 Still, if you want to stay right on the beach it could be an okay choice.)